Even if present cash value calculations make your eyes glaze over, you need to understand the logic behind what you will present to a jury

 Business losses will focus on understanding the difference between what your decedent told the IRS and what they were actually earning – sometimes the biggest challenge is undoing the damage of an artfully prepared tax return.

-Nathaniel Leeds handles a broad range of civil cases on behalf of consumers and small businesses for Brent, Fiol & Pratt LLP, including personal injury, medical malpractice, and business litigation.
+Nathaniel Leeds handles a broad range of civil cases on behalf of consumers and small businesses for Mitchell Leeds, LLP, including personal injury, medical malpractice, and business litigation.
 He started his legal career as a Deputy DA in Merced County where he tried numerous cases to a jury, including third-strike felonies, juvenile sexual assaults, and manslaughter.
 He brings this extensive trial experience to his civil practice.
 He is a University of Chicago graduate.
-He received his law degree from UC Hastings in San Francisco.http://www.bfplawyers.com
+He received his law degree from UC Hastings in San Francisco.https://www.mitchelllawsf.com/

 For reprint permission, contact the publisher: www.plaintiffmagazine.com